 Mallory Middleton is the White Oak Pastures General Store Manager.
 She joined our team in May 2018 after graduating Early County High School.
 She has also worked in our Organic Garden and Internet Fulfillment Center.
 Mallory is currently attending Abraham Baldwin Agricultural College to obtain a Bachelor’s Degree in Business Management.
 She enjoys going to the beach, hanging out with her coworkers, and being outdoors.

 Raised in NJ, Edlin moved to the bustling hamlet of Bluffton after a decade of working in startups in New York City and San Francisco, including his own healthy meal delivery business and a hyper-growth tech unicorn.
 He first came to White Oak Pastures for the internship program to learn to work with livestock.
-He then accepted a full-time role as part of the marketing team to help grow the ecommerce part of our business.
+He then accepted a full-time role as Marketing Manager to help grow the ecommerce part of our business.
 He has long dreamed of running his own farm and still plans to one day.
 Meanwhile, he is playing an active role in accelerating the regenerative movement through his work here at White Oak Pastures.

 Cole was born and raised in Northern Virginia.
 Realizing at a young age that the big city life was not for him., he attended West Virginia University where he studied Agricultural Business.
 Once leaving West Virginia Cole received the opportunity to visit and work for a family friend on his farm in Virginia, where he found his passion for self-sustaining farming.
 Cole then had an internship opportunity here at White Oak Pastures that led to him staying for three years on the poultry team.
 In 2017 Cole moved to Texas to work on a pasture poultry and pastured hog farm for three years.
 After his journey in Texas he decided to rejoin the White Oak family and become our Hog Production manager.
 He lives on the farm with his wife Jamie, where they are raising their two children, Addison and Grainger.